mo5214/battCap/Readme.md

 It will first ask for your input via a pop-up. (via AppleScript) It will then call smc utility in smcFanControl app to set the 'BCLM' key in the smc to set the charge limit.

+## Usage
+chmod +x the script to be made executable, and run it.
+Personally I use this with BetterTouchTool's script execution and bound it to a hotkey.

 ## Requirements
-Requires smcFancontrol.app to be installed in /Applications Get it from here:
+Requires smcFancontrol.app to be installed in /Applications May have to do chmod +x the script to be made executable.
+Get it from here:
 [link to the GitHub Page!](https://github.com/hholtmann/smcFanControl)

 ## Disclaimer
 This script is provided AS-IS.
-It had undergone limited testing, and has the potential to kill your Mac.
+It had undergone limited manual testing, and has the potential to kill your Mac.
+Also, the value set maybe exceeded by about 3 percent (set to 80% ended up with 83%).
+This is SMC's doing, and is normal.
+It also takes up to half a minute for the set value to register with the smc.

 ## Credits
 Credits to Hendrik Holtmann for his smcFanControl and in extension, his smc utility shipped with it.